jarekratajski/eta_lang_presentation/src/eta_vdz.md

 ## Eta vs Frege

-I used Frege very shortly.
+I used Frege very shortly

-- **Frege** is more mature
+- **Frege** is more mature compiler
 - Interoperation with Java is easier with Frege
 - Frege will not be close to GHC in the near future
    - at the semantics level
    - at the base libraries level
+-  Eta provides more tools (gradle plugin, etlas etc.)

 # Eta for you

 ## Eta now

-Eta is 0.7.0b2 is not production quality
+Eta version today is 0.8.6b5

- yet

-If You think of eta in production soon -> talk to **Typelead**.
+If You think of eta in production soon -> talk to **Typelead**

-They want to provide commercial support - ask them for conditions.
+They want to provide commercial support - ask them for conditions

 If you are haskell developer that wants to evaluate haskell on JVM